Keep The Rock Rugged

 - double the number of youth internships in the province each year;

+- allow us to invest in innovative technology that allows for better care of all 11 nature reserves across the province; and support new and additional protected areas on federally owned across the province.
+This is critical as 88 per cent of the 41 million hectares in the province is federally owned.
 Nature keeps us grounded, connected and healthy — both mentally and physically.
 But more than that, the province’s boreal forests, wetlands and coastal areas help protect our communities against the effects of climate change, absorb carbon dioxide, provide buffers for flooding and purify our water.